-\Note that projections for Pre-K and Students in Special programs do not follow a cohort survival model due to space available in programming.
-For projection purposes, we have retained each group at their current FY22 enrollment for their projected FY23 enrollment.
+Note that projections for Pre-K and Students in Special programs do not follow a cohort survival model due to their individual programming needs.

 More information on enrollment projections, projections with new housing developments, and school by school numbers are forthcoming.